romaintribout/Sigfox-NODEMCU-BRKWS01-Wisol-SFM10R1/README.md

-# Message with NODEMCU (ESP8266) and BRKWS01 (Sigfox Wisol SFM10R1)
+# Message with NODEMCU (ESP8266) and BRKWS01 (Sigfox Wisol SFM10R1) to your Flask backend

-Learn to send a Sigfox message with a NodeMCU (ESP8266) and BRKWS01 (Sigfox Wisol module - SFM10R1) - Backend Sigfox
+Learn to send a Sigfox message with a NodeMCU (ESP8266) and BRKWS01 (Sigfox Wisol module - SFM10R1) - to your Flask backend

 ## Requirements
 ### Hardware